maccergit/Rosalind/README.md

 The solution includes a comment at the start, desribing the problem (usually copied from the problem on the Rosalind page - including examples).
 Note the use of the UTF-8 encoding directive to allow special symbols to be included in the comments, as the problem statements often include math symbols.

 Note that INI1 is missing - it's a trivial problem that does not require coding.

+- Algorithmic Heights
+  The projects implement a number of algorithms.
+The focus is on the algorithm, and not the Python code - but implementing these helps build facility in whatever language you are using, so they are a good way to build Python skills.
+Since the problem/solution approach is the same as Python Village, the project structure is basically the same.